param-mehta/Algo_trading_bot/README.md

 ## Usage

-1. Run env.sh to set environment variables
+1. Run `env.sh` to set environment variables
-2. Run setup.py (do this just once)
+2. Run `setup.py` (do this just once)
-3. Every day before the market starts, run access_tokens.py and premarket.py
+3. Every day before the market starts, run `access_tokens.py` and `premarket.py`
-4. Run strategy.py to deploy the strategy.
+4. Run `strategy.py` to deploy the strategy
-5. Run app.py to monitor your trades
+5. Run `streamlit run app.py` to monitor your trades

 ## Guide

- `config.py`:
-- Contains configuration settings such as API keys, account credentials.

 `utils.py`:

+This contains helper functions to:
-- Contains helper functions to place and modify orders, place gtt orders, calculate technical indicators such as bollinger bands and Volume Weighted Average Price.
+- Place and modify normal orders, stop loss orders or gtt orders
+- Calculate technical indicators such as bollinger bands and Volume Weighted Average Price
-- It also has functions to fetch historical data and perform error handling.
+- Fetch historical data and perform error handling

-- While the helper functions are using the Kite Connect's python client, the main strategy code has been written in a way that one can switch to another platform's API with minimal changes.
+While the helper functions are using the Kite Connect's python client, the main strategy code has been written in a way that one can switch to another platform's API with minimal changes.

+`setup.py`:

+This script initializes the data structures and files needed to store trade details and trading parameters relevant to the strategy.

 `access_tokens.py`:

-- This script uses Selenium to automate the process of logging into the account of kite and fetching the access_tokens for multiple accounts.
+This script uses Selenium to automate the process of logging into the account of kite and fetching the access_tokens for multiple accounts.

-`access_tokens.py`:
+`premarket.py`:

+This script fetches daily instrument data and initializes files to store trade details and strategy paramters for a single trading session

+`strategy.py`:

-- The script would stop when either the max no. of cycles is reached or when the trading session concludes.
+This script contains the main strategy loop that checks conditions, executes trades and updates the trailing stop loss.
+The script stops running when either the max no. of cycles is reached or when the trading session concludes.
-`access_tokens.py`:
-`access_tokens.py`:

-## Documentation

-- Detailed documentation on the implementation of the trading strategy and usage instructions can be found in the `docs` directory.
+`app.py`:

+This contains a simple streamlit dashboard that displays the open positions, completed orders, failer orders and runtime errors.

 ## Disclaimer